-Choosing the Right Font: A Guide to Typography and UX
+Choosing the right font: A guide to typography and UX

-By Hannah Alvarez | August 6, 2014
+Posted on August 6, 2014

 Anyone who took Graphic Design 101 knows that serifs help readability and black is the best color for text.
 But, wait!
 We also know that type for the web is different from type for print.
 A lot of design experts insist that sans serif, grey text is easiest to read—and much more beautiful, too.